Service · Cost-to-Serve

 Four levers, pulled together.

-Single-lever programs cap at 8–12%.
-Multi-lever programs routinely clear 25% cost reduction in a quarter.
-The order matters — you don’t deploy AI before you fix the foundation.
+On DTC programs I’ve led or advised, single-lever work often caps at 8–12%.
+Multi-lever programs can clear 25% cost reduction in a quarter, but the order matters: you don’t deploy AI before you fix the foundation.

 01Lever